 Why is Manuka Honey expensive?

-Manuka Honey is certainly expensive when you compare it to any typical table honey you might purchase from your local grocery store.
-There are also a variety of different pricing options when buying legitimate Manuka Honey.
-In this article, let us walk you through the special features of Manuka Honey to help you understand how it is priced, why it’s so expensive, and why it’s in such high demand.
+Manuka honey is certainly expensive when you compare it to any typical table honey you might purchase from your local grocery store.
+There are also a variety of different pricing options when buying legitimate Manuka honey.

-Let’s start with why Manuka Honey is more expensive than other honey varieties.
+Let’s start with why Manuka honey is more expensive than other honey varieties.

 Heritage & Properties

-Manuka Honey is unique to New Zealand and comes from the Leptospermum Scoparium tree, which is a native and limited resource.
-The word Manuka is the indigenous Maori word for the Leptospermum Scoparium tree.
+Manuka honey is unique to New Zealand and comes from the mānuka tree, which is native to New Zealand.
+The word mānuka is the indigenous Māori word for the Leptospermum Scoparium tree.

-There are two definitive classifications for Manuka Honey, set out by the New Zealand Government’s Ministry of Primary Industries; Multifloral Manuka Honey and Monofloral Manuka Honey.
-Monofloral Manuka Honey is scientifically tested to contain more Manuka Honey than Multifloral Manuka Honey. ¹
+There are two definitive classifications for Manuka honey, set out by the New Zealand Government’s Ministry for Primary Industries: multifloral Manuka honey and monofloral Manuka honey.
+Monofloral Manuka honey is scientifically tested to contain nectar that comes primarily from the mānuka tree.

 Environment

-The Manuka tree isn’t abundant in New Zealand and generally grows at altitude, wild in high country farmland, making it difficult for beekeepers to access for packing.
+While the mānuka tree grows throughout New Zealand, the most potent Manuka honey is often found in remote and wild areas such as high country farmland, making it difficult for beekeepers to access for harvesting.
 Helicopters are commonly used in the honey collecting process.
-Beehives will be transported in and out of these locations at a very high price.
+When beehives are transported in and out of these locations, it comes at a significant cost.

-Not only is collecting the honey challenging, but there is also a narrow window when the Manuka flowers are in bloom, only between 2 - 8 weeks per year, depending upon the season².
-As the Manuka tree can be temperamental, weather conditions can greatly impact and limit the time that the Manuka flower is in bloom, making the season and total harvest very limited in years of poor weather.
-This even further reduces production harvest, hence it’s a very rare commodity, adding to its reputation of liquid gold.
+Not only can collecting the honey sometimes be challenging, but there is also a narrow window when the mānuka flowers are in bloom, between 2-8 weeks per year, depending upon the season.
+As the mānuka tree can be temperamental, weather conditions can greatly impact and limit the time that the mānuka flower is in bloom, making the season and total harvest very limited in years of poor weather.
+This even further reduces production harvest, hence it’s a very rare commodity, adding to its reputation as liquid gold.

-It takes the perfect alignment of controllable and uncontrollable factors like climate, soil fertility, plant species and bee health for the highest quality Manuka honey to be produced.
-During the short Manuka bloom, any weather from low temperatures to too much wind will affect the ability for bees to collect enough Manuka nectar.
-The pH and mineral levels in the soil have a large impact on the quality and health of the Manuka tree and ultimately affect the quality of the Manuka nectar.
+During the short mānuka bloom, any weather from low temperatures to too much wind will affect the ability of bees to collect enough mānuka nectar.
+The pH and mineral levels in the soil can also have a large impact on the quality and health of the mānuka tree and ultimately affect the quality of the Manuka honey harvested.

 Testing & Certification

-In addition to the first level of government testing requirements, members of the Unique Manuka Factor Honey Association (UMFHA) are subject to additional testing and grading requirements to meet an even higher standard.
-These tests provide additional confidence to consumers that the Manuka Honey they are purchasing is genuine New Zealand Manuka Honey of the highest purity and quality.
-This is displayed on jar labels as the UMFgrading number and icon as shown in the example for a UMF™ 10+ Manuka Honey below.
+These tests provide additional confidence to consumers that the Manuka honey they are purchasing is genuine New Zealand Manuka honey of the highest purity and quality.
+This is displayed on jar labels as the UMFgrading number and icon, as shown in the example for a UMF™ 10+ Manuka honey below.

 UMF Certified Logo for Manuka Honey

-The key chemical markers tested in the UMFHA testing include Leptosperin, DHA and Methylglyoxal.
+The key chemical markers tested in the UMFHA testing include leptosperin, DHA and methylglyoxal.

-• Leptosperin - this marker is the best way to identify genuine Manuka Honey as it is uniquely present in the nectar of the Manuka Flower.
+• Leptosperin: This marker is the best way to identify genuine Manuka honey as it is uniquely present in the nectar of the mānuka flower.

-• DHA - this marker is also uniquely present in the nectar of the Manuka flower.
-DHA also helps to understand the maximum MGO concentration through the concentration of the DHA.
+• Dihydroxyacetone: Otherwise known as DHA, this marker is also uniquely present in the nectar of the mānuka flower.
+DHA also helps to understand the maximum MGO concentration that a honey may reach over time.
+When bees collect mānuka nectar, they transform the DHA into MGO.

 UMFHA members must be licensed to use the trademarked UMF grading system on their jar labels.